slatedocs/slate/source/includes/_features.md

 If you don't enable the Github integration, you'll see a backtrace.

-### Rate Limiting of Slow Requests

-Scout records details on every slow request but limits the collection of call breakdown metrics to ten slow requests per-server to prevent sending too much data to Scout.

 ## Git Integration

-If your code is hosted at Github, you can see the [relevant slow line-of-code within the Scout user interface](#code-backtraces) when viewing slow request details.
+If your code is hosted at Github, you can see the [relevant slow line-of-code within the Scout user interface](#code-backtraces) when viewing a transaction trace.
 Additionally, you'll also see the:

 * author
 * commit time